 Once chip card technology is adopted universally, mag stripes will fade away, but for now, they remain.

 |With a prod from banks, EMV-ready ATMs are coming.
 See “ATMs changing to accept EMV chip cards.”|

-“I think a lot of merchants who implemented EMV in the fall of 2015 were part of the first round of EMV adoption and have all been working on optimizing and fine-tuning the checkout experience themselves, so whether or not they have moved to quick chip, many of them have already tried to speed up the transactions at their checkouts,” said Visa’s Ericksen.
+“I think a lot of merchants who implemented EMV in the fall of 2015 were part of the first round of EMV adoption and have all been working on optimizing and fine-tuning the checkout experience themselves, so whether or not they have moved to 'Quick Chip,' many of them have already tried to speed up the transactions at their checkouts,” said Visa’s Ericksen.

-terminal beeping noises will fade away
+terminal beeping noises are fading away